Applied Behavior Analysis – Master of Science (MSABA)

 Research and experiential learning

-Throughout your coursework in the LSUS Master of Applied Behavior Analysis program, you will be afforded hands-on clinic experience in our on-campus Community Counseling and Psychology Clinic, as well as placement with local community partners.
+Throughout your coursework in the LSUS Master in Applied Behavior Analysis program, you will be afforded hands-on clinic experience in our on-campus Community Counseling and Psychology Clinic, as well as placement with local community partners.

 The program includes practicum, internship, and a thesis or research project in addition to faculty research labs.
 This program design will help you develop scientific skills to be effective professionals and provide you with expertise in specialized areas such as autism, developmental disabilities, verbal behavior and communication, staff training, and beyond.

-LSUS MSC Admissions Requirements
+LSUS MSABA Admissions Requirements

 Applicants must possess an undergraduate degree from an accredited university and must complete the online LSUS Application for Graduate Admission and submit official transcripts from institutions where courses have been attempted to the Office of Admissions and Records.
 In addition, applicants for admission to the Master of Science in Applied Behavior Analysis Program must meet all requirements outlined below.